 Attention Listings Editors

-- Tuesday, February 10 at 6 p.m.
-Graduate Information Session: M.S. in Global Affairs Discover how the M.S. in Global Affairs can transform your future.
-Note Location: Marriot Marquis,1535 Broadway, 4th Floor.
+Tuesday, October 14 at 6.30 p.m.
+Graduate Information Session: M.S. in Global Affairs Graduate Information Session.
+Join us for a Graduate Information Session and discover how the M.S. in Global Affairs can transform your future.
+Please note location: NYC Marriott Marquis, 1535 Broadway, NYC.

 Wednesday, October 15 at 6.30 p.m.
 Worldly Perspectives with Clyde Haberman, New York Times with Ian Fisher, deputy foreign editor, The New York Times.
 Ian Fisher joined the Times in 1990.
 His career has included postings to Nairobi in 1998, covering east and central Africa and to Warsaw in 2001, covering Eastern Europe and the Balkans.

 Thursday, October 16 at 12.30 p.m.
 Brown-bag Lunchtime Series: Reviving Nuclear Disarmament: the Indispensable Key to a Secure Future Richard Butler, Global Diplomat in Residence and clinical professor, Center for Global Affairs.
 Note location: NYU Wagner at the Puck Building-295 Lafayette St., 2nd Fl; RSVP by visiting www.wagner.nyu.edu/events/conflictseries.php or by calling 212.992.8380.